-The valve is suitable for SIP sterilisation (sterilisation in place).
-The following data applies for valves equipped with TEFASEP[®] and silicone sealing materials.
-Sterilisation is possible with:
+The valve is suitable for SIP sterilisation (Sterilisation in Place).
+The following data applies for valves equipped with Tefasep and silicone sealing materials.
+Sterilisation is possible using:

-- Hot water, max.
-160 °C (320 °F)

-- Steam at max.
-160 °C (320 °F) for 20 to 30 min

-- Chemicals (e.g. H2O2)
+- Hot water at max.
+160 °C (320 °F) for 20 to 30 min - Steam at max.
+160 °C (320 °F) for 20 to 30 min - Chemicals (e.g. H2O2)

-When TEFASEP[®] valve seat seals are used, hot sterilization is mandatory.
-Steam sterilization allows the seal to be perfectly fitted into the valve seat, thus ensuring optimum sealing against the maximum closing pressure specified.
+When TEFASEP valve seat seals are used, hot sterilisation is mandatory.
+Steam sterilisation allows the seal to be perfectly fitted into the valve seat, thus ensuring optimum sealing against the maximum closing pressure specified.

-Operating conditions for steam sterilization:
+Operating conditions for steam sterilisation:

-- Medium: saturated steam
+- · Medium: saturated steam or hot water

 - Temperature: >121 °C (250 °F)

 - Holding time: 20 ...
 30 min

-The valve must be placed in the closed position immediately after steam sterilization for a short period (minimum 5 seconds).
+The valve must be brought to the closed position for a brief period (min.
+5 seconds) immediately after sterilisation with steam.
 During commissioning, regularly check all sealing points for leaks.
-Replace defective seals and repeat the sterilization process.
+Replace defective seals and repeat the sterilisation process.